SamuelCochrane/samuelcochrane.github.io/_posts/2019-03-12-log-flow-automation.md

 Is it ugly nesting them like this?
 Absolutely, but MS Flow's `Switch` block doesn't let us match against `contains` values, only exact matches.
 So, nested `If`'s it is.

-# Add & Update Revisited
+## Add & Update Revisited

-Now that we have our SuperCoolDynamicVariables™️ we can get back to our add and update blocks.
+Now that we have our SuperCoolDynamicVariables™️ we can go back to our Add and Update blocks and give them some functionality.

 ### Add a new ticket